fijshion/weechat-notifier/README.md

 weechat-notifier
 ================

-Weechat notifications on OSX using Weechat relay protocol.
+WeeChat notifications on OSX using Weechat relay protocol.

-## Installation
+### Installation

     git clone git@github.com:eirsyl/weechat-notifier.git
     npm install
-    # Change config in index.js and enable Weechat relay protocol.
+    # Export SERVER, PASSWORD and NICKS (comma-separated) before running.
     node index.js

+### launchd

+If you want weechat-notifier to run on startup you can add it as a launchd-plist (~/Library/LaunchAgents).
+A template can be found [here](https://gist.github.com/ekmartin/05b794ac1a2eaa803ff0).